6 Waiting Room Decor Ideas that Create a Relaxing Environment

 At Serenity, we offer fish tanks and bird aviaries for healthcare facilities.

-Are you interested in an aquarium or aviary for your waiting room?
+Interested in an aquarium or aviary for your waiting room?

 5. Thoughtful Lighting Choices